-When the called SIP phone receives an SIP request with a stack of Record-Route headers, it will copy the same Record-Route headers into the reply message.
-In this way the originating endpoint SIP phone will also receive the stack of Record-Route headers.
+When the callee SIP phone receives a SIP request with a stack of Record-Route headers, it will copy the same Record-Route headers in the reply message.
+Like this the originating endpoint SIP phone will also receive the stack of Record-Route headers.
 The originating SIP phone also creates a stack of Route headers, but this stack will be inverted in order (since the sequence of proxies to be traversed from this side is reversed).

 The SER server does not maintain the state of the SIP dialog (i.e. it is unaware of the on-going phone call).
-It is the responsibility of the SIP phone to make sure that within the scope of a phone call the stack of Route headers is added into each transmitted message (thereby making sure that the elected intermediary SIP servers receive all messages related to the current phone call).
+It is the responsibility of the SIP phone to make sure that within the scopes of a phone call the stack of Route headers is added into each transmitted message (making therefore sure that the elected intermediary SIP servers receive all messages related to the current phone call).